forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 **The Pyramid of Doom**

 This takes me to the biggest downside of this approach: complex lambda's in our JSX.
 Being able to embed javascript expressions is a huge benefit of JSX, but the Render Props pattern really takes that to the extreme.
-If you're not careful you can end up with a pyramid of doom as the lambdas pile up.
+If you're not careful you can end up with a [pyramid of doom](https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)) as the lambdas pile up.

-This is a problem we've noticed particularly with the `react-apollo`.

 ### src/components/render-props-demo/WithUser.tsx – [Source](https://github.com/forestryio/react-patterns-article/blob/master/src/components/render-props-demo/WithUser.tsx)